On The Hidden Biases of Flow Matching Samplers: Structural and Energetic Biases of EFM Samplers

-{\bf Optimal Velocity of the Empirical Flows Generally Fails to be a Gradient Field.} A crucial observation is that even if the optimal velocity is a gradient field, the empirical version is generally not a gradient field.
-This is the main message of the following proposition.
+{\bf Raw empirical target plug-in generally destroys gradient structure.} A crucial observation is that even if the relevant population velocity is a gradient field, the exact raw empirical target plug-in minimizer is generally not.
+The obstruction is entirely due to the spatially varying posterior weights $w_i(t,z)$ appearing in Proposition \ref{prop1}.
+This is the main content of the following proposition.